vinci1it2000/schedula/README.rst

 Quickstart
 ----------
-If you have familiarity with v1 release and already have a full-blown *python-3 environment* (i.e. *Linux*) you can immediately start working with the following console-commands; otherwise follow the instuctions unde `Install`_ and `usage`_ sections:

 ..
 Tip::
     - Commands beginning with ``$`` symbol are for the *bash-console* (UNIX) i.e. the one included in the ``console.lnk`` file in top folder of